pygospa/RSpecBook/notes.md

 Algorithms are really interesting because they tend to cover a lot of possible cases with a small amount of code.

+Running cucumber with the `codebreaker_submits_guess.feature` will give us a snipplets for the step definitions.
+The first step definition:

+### Step Definitions

+    Given /^the secret code is "([^"]*)"$/ do |secret|
+      game = Codebreaker::Game.new(output)
+      game.start(secret)
+    end

+This will render 14 failures for 14 examples, showing us everything is wired up correctly.
+Error tells us, that start() got an unexpected argument.